Inductive biases in deep learning models for weather prediction: Key design elements

 \subsection{Learning objectives}

-The objective defines the functional mapping that the model will represent, e.g., a classifier, a predictor, or a generative model.
-In the context of DLWP, we discuss objectives which define a (distribution over) future atmospheric state(s) as target. \autoref{fig:objectives} illustrates the objectives of the six considered models.
-Forecasting objectives depend on the temporal process that is modelled.
-Here, we follow the common distinction between iterative and direct forecasts (see e.g. \cite{rasp_data-driven_2021, rasp_weatherbench_2020}).
-Moreover, we review the challenges involved in generating probabilistic forecasts.
+Learning objectives define the functional mapping that the model will represent, e.g., a classifier, a predictor, or a generative model.
+In the context of DLWP, we discuss objectives which define a (distribution over) future atmospheric state(s) as target and thus model a forecasting task, illustrated in figure \ref{fig:objectives}.
+Forecasting objectives depend on the temporal process that is modelled and we follow the distinction between iterative and direct forecasts proposed by \citeauthor{rasp_data-driven_2021}.
+Moreover, we review the challenges involved in generating probabilistic forecasts---differentiating between models that produce uncertainty estimates in deterministic fashion and generative models that can be sampled from to obtain different realisations of the modelled process.